 As a bonus their siblings will be in the dining room or living room working on their own thing, not interrupting, or at least that’s always the hope.

-Using curriculum such as BookShark has made teaching multiple children flow nicely for us.
+Using a curriculum such as BookShark has made teaching multiple children flow nicely for us.

 I think that you can easily homeschool multiple ages together if that is what you want to do, and if you are choosing a curriculum that is going to help you with that goal.
 A curriculum that is based on a range of ages rather than a strict grade can help you do this.